terrytangyuan/social-media-kit/README.md

 ⭐ Found this tool helpful?
 Give it a star on GitHub to support the project and help others discover it!

-📋 **Version 0.2.0** - All major authentication and posting issues have been resolved!
-See [CHANGELOG.md](CHANGELOG.md) for complete details.

 <div align="center">
   <img src="screenshots/main-interface.png" alt="Social Media Kit Main Interface" width="800"/>
 </div>